Denmark during World War I: Mining of Danish territorial waters

 The Danish government bowed to pressure from Germany, and had naval mines laid in Danish waters with tacit British acceptance, despite the fact that Denmark was obliged under international law to keep its territorial waters open.

 The Germans had already begun to mine Danish territorial waters in order to protect Germany from a British naval offensive.
-By mining its own maritime area the Danish government was trying to avoid giving Germany a pretext for an occupation.
+By mining its own waters, the Danish government sought to avoid giving Germany a pretext for an occupation.

 Ethnically Danish population of Southern Jutland

 During the war, more than 30,000 ethnically Danish men from the Southern Jutland region in the Prussian Province of Schleswig-Holstein served in the German armed forces.
 In total, about 5,300 men from Southern Jutland fell during the war.

-Post-War Territorial Changes
+A Danish military cemetery exists for soldiers fallen whilst fighting for Germany in the French commune of Braine in France.
+79 Danish soldiers are buried there.

+Tondern raid

+Imperial German Navy Zeppelins operated out of a base at Tønder, which was then part of Germany, until the base was attacked and destroyed by the Royal Navy and Royal Air Force in the Tondern raid of 19th July 1918.
+This was the only major allied raid on ethnically Danish Southern Jutland in the war.

+Post-war territorial changes

 After the conclusion of the war, the 1920 Schleswig plebiscites were held in German territory in compliance with the Treaty of Versailles.
 Northern Schleswig was awarded to Denmark after 74.9% of the territory's population voted in favor of joining Denmark.